yusrialsanaani/PROGRAMMING-TOOLS-AND-METHODS-BY-MATLAB/README.md

 # PROGRAMMING TOOLS AND METHODS BY MATLAB
-This Resp contains the solutions for different assignments and projects for PROGRAMMING TOOLS AND METHODS FOR MECHATRONICS ENGINEERS.
+This Repo contains the solutions for different assignments and projects for PROGRAMMING TOOLS AND METHODS FOR MECHATRONICS ENGINEERS Course.
 - HW#1:
   - 2nd order Runge_kutta Method(polygon method)
   - 3nd order Runge_kutta Method